OlegDzhuraev/Modifiers/README.md

 4. Easy to add new or remove old ones with minimum refactoring amount, which can be easily done with modern IDEs.
 5. Easily move some of your gameplay systems between projects, since Modifiers allow your code to not depend on other game classes (check the example for more info).

 It is works nice with MonoBehaviour approach, in other cases you may prefer your own implementation.
-Also, there are still some limitations etc - for example, if your game have stats for different types of objects (items, characters, etc), it is not very comfy to work with them in one Enum.
+Also, there are still some limitations — for example, if your game have stats for different types of objects (items, characters, etc), it is not very comfy to work with them in one Enum.

 ## How to install
 First of all, you need install **dependencies**: